oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/work-in-progress-wip-papers.md

 ## Presentation Instructions

-Works in Progress will be presented through a short oral “teaser” presentation and a poster.
+Work-in-Progress papers will be presented through a short oral “teaser” presentation and a poster.

 **WIP Teasers**

-One author from each Work in Progress is invited to give a short presentation to introduce their poster to the audience.
+One author from each Work-iniProgress is invited to give a short presentation to introduce their poster to the audience.
 Each teaser presentation can last no more than 40 seconds.

 The WIP teaser presentation should focus on the main ideas or results of the work.
 The purpose is to encourage the audience to visit the WIP poster, not to summarize the paper contents.